TCGV/blog/_posts/2024-06-24-easy-wins-for-generative-ai.md

 This concept originates from the prioritization matrix, a tool that helps teams manage tasks more efficiently, reduce viability risks, and optimize delivered value.

-It may seem obvious to target easy wins, but more often thatn not we get carried away chasing shiny objects and commit to poorly assessed challenges.
+It may seem obvious to target easy wins, but more often that not we get carried away chasing shiny objects and commit to poorly assessed challenges.

-How to discover a gen AI easy-win?
+How to discover gen AI easy-wins?
 ======

 Considering that you may already have a working product that customers use (and love!), you should look for opportunities to improve your product's <b>existing</b> user flows to make them easier, faster, and more enjoyable.